KavyaSreeRJ09/KavyaSreeRJ09/README.md

 # 🌟 Welcome to My GitHub!

 Hi there!
-I'm **Kavya Sree R J**, a passionate software developer with a strong foundation in **Java, Python, SQL**, and **OOP concepts**.
+I'm **Kavya Sree R J**, a passionate software developer with expertise in **Python, SQL, DSA,**, and **OOPS**.
 I enjoy building innovative projects that solve real-world problems, blending functionality with user-centric design.

 ## 💡 What I Do: